Uranium as a Water Contaminant

 Public Health Concerns

 Uranium can enter the body when it is inhaled, swallowed, or through cuts in the skin.
 Over 99% of uranium ingested in food or water is passed through the body, but a small amount of the uranium will be deposited in a person’s bones, where it can remain for years.
 The health concern arises from the alpha particles produced upon uranium decay.
-Human skin is excellent protection from uranium decay outside the body, but the alpha particles produced by internalized uranium results in radiation and chemical damage to body tissue that can lead to cancer, kidney damage, and other health problems.
+Human skin is excellent protection from uranium decay outside the body, but the alpha particles produced by internalized uranium result in radiation and chemical damage to body tissue that can lead to cancer, kidney damage, and other health problems.
 The level of risk depends upon the level of uranium concentration.

 Whether you want a new water treatment system installed, need your current one inspected and repaired, or just want a free quote, contact the WETS LLC.
 With years of experience in the industry, our skilled team members are trained and knowledgeable with a variety of leading water equipment and products.
 Our certified water purification experts are here to help.